-2022 \$'000 2021 \$'000 AASB 116.74(c) AASB 138.122(e) Capital Commitments Aggregate capital expenditure for the acquisition of [space balance date and not provided for: pecify] contra acted for at Within one year Later than one year and not later than five years Later than five years Total (including GST)

-Commentary on Commitments Disclosure AASB 12.23(a) Interpretation 1031 Commitments relating to joint ventures and associates must be separately disclosed from other commitments.
-Goods and Services Tax · Consistent with Interpretation 1031 Accounting for the GST commitments must be shown inclusive of GST.
+2022 2021 \$'000 \$'000 AASB 116.74(c) AASB 138.122(e) Capital Commitments Aggregate capital expenditure for the acquisition of [specify] contracted for at balance date and not provided for: Within one year Later than one year and not later than five years Later than five years Total (including GST) Commentary on Commitments Disclosure AASB 12.23(a) Commitments relating to joint ventures and associates must be separately disclosed from other commitments.
+Interpretation 1031 Goods and Services Tax Consistent with Interpretation 1031 Accounting for the GST commitments must be shown inclusive of GST.
 However, the amount of any tax recoverable from or payable to the Australian Taxation Office included within commitments must also be disclosed.